mastercomfig/mastercomfig/docs/os/windows.md

 [Enabling Message Signaled Interrupts (PCIe MSI)](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044/) for all drivers is a great way to lower DPC latency caused by drivers (ring0).
 If you have an NVIDIA card, you can use [NVCleanstall](https://www.techpowerup.com/download/techpowerup-nvcleanstall/) to enable this, with the added benefit of fully customizing your driver install.

-Use [LatencyMon](https://www.resplendence.com/latencymon) and [DPC Latency Checker](https://www.thesycon.de/eng/latency_check.shtml) to analyze latency issues caused by kernel-mode device drivers.
+Use [LatencyMon](https://www.resplendence.com/latencymon) to analyze latency issues caused by kernel-mode device drivers.
 If they report issues, try updating your drivers or installing alternate drivers.